-... your product has striven to succeed and may even have enjoyed a long life — or perhaps not — but in any case the Vision has been achieved and its relevance is past, or it becomes obvious that the product will not achieve its Vision, or people agree that the Vision is so misplaced as not to further pursue it.
+...your product has striven to succeed and may even have enjoyed a long life—or perhaps not—but in any case, the Scrum Team has achieved the Vision or its relevance is past, or it becomes obvious that the product will not achieve its Vision, or people agree that the Vision is so misplaced as not to further pursue it.

 ✥ ✥ ✥

 Killing off products is often what organizations are worst at.
 Few living things are immortal, and the cycles of nature ultimately bring great works back to the dust from which they arose.

 People become invested in their creations, almost as if they were their children, born out of love and noble aspirations.
 This happens at the level of individual visionaries (like Product Owners) but also at the level of entire enterprises or communities (like the Saturn automobile, or the Philadelphia Giants, or Nokia, or the Lisp programming language).
 It’s always possible to put enough energy into a system to fight entropy, but at some point, the energy and cost expended aren’t worth the limited harmony that the product contributes to the environment.

 You’d like products to last forever, but growth leads to clutter, and humanity learns in jumps and stages that usually leave the creations of human endeavor obsolete.
 You could perpetuate them into the future but the benefit and utility sometimes don’t cover the pain and effort to sustain them.

 And endings can be painful.
 To end a product is to bring an end to the livelihood of many.
 The demise of a product can leave the bereaved in a state of denial, and closure comes hard.
 Yet to heroically strive to keep the product afloat is usually futile and results in repeated increments of layoffs and death by a thousand cuts.